Iceows/lineage_build_leaos/README.md

-## Building LineageOS OSS ##
+## Building PHH-based LineageOS GSIs ##

-To get started with building LineageOS OSS, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html), and set up your environment by referring to [LineageOS Wiki](https://wiki.lineageos.org/devices/redfin/build) (mainly "Install the build packages").
+To get started with building LineageOS GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html), and set up your environment by referring to [LineageOS Wiki](https://wiki.lineageos.org/devices/redfin/build) (mainly "Install the build packages") and [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).

 Setup also java jdk 17